meilisearch/strapi-plugin-meilisearch/README.md

 ### 🤫 Add Credentials <!-- omit in toc -->

 First, you need to configure credentials via the strapi config, or on the plugin page.
+The credentials are composed of:
+- The `host`: The url to your running MeiliSearch instance.
+- The `api_key`: The `master` or `private` key as the plugin requires administration permission on MeiliSearch.[More about permissions here](https://docs.meilisearch.com/reference/features/authentication.html).

+⚠️ The `master` or `private` key should never be used to `search` on your front end.
+For searching, use the `public` key available on [the `key` route](https://docs.meilisearch.com/reference/api/keys.html#get-keys).

 #### Using the plugin page